 - Read widely the more familiar you can become with the complex grammatical structures and overly wordy styles of 19th Century Literature the better off you will be... writers typically got paid by the word and published weekly so it was in their best interest to be verbose! - Don't stop at the end of the 19th century read as many non-fiction texts, in as many different styles, genres and forms, as you can.
-This means going beyond the internet visit the non-fiction section of the library and read newspapers, magazines, journals, biographies, reports...the list is endless. - Expand your vocabulary the greater range of ways in which you are able to describe, explore, detail and shape what is thought, felt and imagined, the better your responses will be. - Walking Talking Mocks use the videos stored in the student drive to learn the key skills for each question and the process by which you should approach each one. - Past Papers and WAGOLL complete and re-write past question papers wherever available (there are lots on the shared area).
-Use the exemplar responses (WAGOLL) to identify areas for development in your own responses and then re-write them for improvements. - Get to know the criteria the more familiar you are with expectations the more able you will be to effectively review your own responses and adjust your responses accordingly. - Talk to your teachers English is a subject all about words; use them © Share your thoughts, your concerns and your achievements in our lessons so we know how to help you and can personalise your lessons as best we can. - Take detailed notes in all lessons and respond to ALL feedback you will rely on these notes and responses for revision! - Attend the revision sessions recommended to you...f we invite you, it's because we want to help you!! ©
+This means going beyond the internet visit the non-fiction section of the library and read newspapers, magazines, journals, biographies, reports...the list is endless. - Expand your vocabulary the greater range of ways in which you are able to describe, explore, detail and shape what is thought, felt and imagined, the better your responses will be. - Walking Talking Mocks use the videos stored in the student drive to learn the key skills for each question and the process by which you should approach each one. - Past Papers and model answers complete and re-write past question papers wherever available (there are lots on the shared area).
+Use the model responses (WAGOLL) to identify areas for development in your own responses and then re-write them for improvements. - Get to know the criteria the more familiar you are with expectations the more able you will be to effectively review your own responses and adjust your responses accordingly. - Talk to your teachers English is a subject all about words; use them © Share your thoughts, your concerns and your achievements in our lessons so we know how to help you and can personalise your lessons as best we can.

-GCSE English Literature: Edexcel 2022
+GCSE English Literature: Edexcel